What You Need to Know and the Tools to Make Sleep Happen

 Aromatic: The volatile nature of essential oils allows them to be easily evaporated and diffused (with a quality essential oil diffuser) throughout a larger space.
 This is a particularly effective application method for sleep given that a combination of several single oils and/or oil blends can be continuously diffused over time to reinforce procession through the four sleep stages of the brain.
 A sleep entrainment essential oil blend recipe perfect for use in diffusers is described below.

-Topical: Essential oils are safely and easily absorbed by the skin allowing you to use a variety of topical application techniques to different parts of your body.
+Topical: Essential oils are safely and easily absorbed by the skin allowing you to use a variety of topical application techniques (including the AromaTouch Technique) to different parts of your body.
 Dilute essential oils with a carrier oil, such as fractionated coconut or jojoba oil, massage into the thinner skin of the neck and chest to take advantage of the aromatic qualities of the oils as well.
 Cup your hands over your nose and mouth and take several long, deep breaths.
 We use Ylang Ylang in our sleep entrainment oil blend (see recipe below) because it makes this step even more enjoyable.

 Internal: Whether you are taking soft gels, capsules, or the oil itself, essential oils can be used as dietary supplements.
 If taking dōTERRA Serenity™ Restful Complex Softgels, take them at least 1.5 hours before bedtime to allow for digestion.